 People respect and admire brands that intuitively deliver on expectations.
 This can only be achieved if brands have aligned values and interests with consumers that go beyond the product or service.
 In an article titled Study: Majority of People More Loyal to Brands that Care About Them, Giselle Abramovich argues that 79% of consumers say brands have to demonstrate that they understand and care about them before they will consider purchasing.

-Amazon aligned its packaging with the concerns of environmentally conscious consumers by introducing “frustration-free packaging” that is made of recyclable cardboard and reduces the amount of packing materials used.
+Amazon aligned its packaging with the concerns of environmentally conscious consumers by introducing “frustration-free packaging” that is made of recyclable cardboard and reduces the number of packing materials used.

 3. Is your brand consistently sincere?